DanMorriss/jazz-platform/README.md

 [Back to top](<#contents>)
 ### Peer Testing

-As well as testing myself the site was tested by three external users across a range of devices including smart phones, tablets and laptop computers.
-The site has also been sent for peer-code-review on the Code Institure Slack Channel.
+As well as testing myself the site was tested by three external users across a range of devices including smart-phones, tablets, and laptop computers.
+The site has also been sent for `peer-code-review` on the Code Institute Slack Channel.
 The following issues came up and have all be fixed.
-- Spelling mistake in Open numbers section
+- Spelling mistake in Open Numbers section
 - Gramor mistake in The Next Night Section
 - Outlined that an introduction to the house band members should be included
-- Formatting change to band member bio's to make reading easier
+- Formatting change to band member bios to make reading easier

 [Back to top](<#contents>)
 ## Bugs